nautobot/nautobot/nautobot/docs/user-guide/administration/configuration/optional-settings.md

 When set to `True`, Nautobot will send anonymized installation metrics to the Nautobot maintainers when running the [`post_upgrade`](../tools/nautobot-server.md#post_upgrade) or [`send_installation_metrics`](../tools/nautobot-server.md#send_installation_metrics) management commands.
 See the documentation for the [`send_installation_metrics`](../tools/nautobot-server.md#send_installation_metrics) management command for more details.

+---

+## JOB_STORAGE_BACKEND

++++ 2.1.0

+Default: `"db_file_storage.storage.DatabaseFileStorage"`

+Environment Variable: `NAUTOBOT_JOB_STORAGE_BACKEND`

+The backend storage engine for handling files provided as input to Jobs and files generated as output by Jobs.

+!!! warning
+    For backwards compatibility, this currently defaults to using `DatabaseFileStorage` to store such files directly in Nautobot's database, however this is not recommended (see below) and may change in a future major release.

+If your Nautobot server instance(s) and your Celery worker instance(s) share a common filesystem (as would typically be the case in a single-server installation of Nautobot) then we recommend changing this to `"django.core.files.storage.FileSystemStorage"` to store Job files on the filesystem (which will place them into `MEDIA_ROOT/files/`) instead of in the database.

+If your Nautobot server instance(s) and Celery worker instance(s) do _not_ share a common filesystem, we recommend using one of the [`django-storages`](https://django-storages.readthedocs.io/en/stable/) options such as S3 to provide a storage backend that can be accessed by the server(s) and worker(s) alike.
+If you don't have an appropriate remote storage option, then it's permissible to leave this at its default, but know that storing files in the database is provided here as a "least-worst" option only.

+!!! warning
+    It's safe to change this setting when initially updating to Nautobot 2.1.0 or later, as there should be no pre-existing Job output files.
+However, once you've run any Jobs that output to a file, changing storage backends will of course break any existing links to Job output files in the previous storage backend.
+Migrating Job stored files from one backend to another is out of scope for this document.

+---

 ## JOBS_ROOT

 Default: `os.path.join(NAUTOBOT_ROOT, "jobs")`